From the Address Manager user interface you can enable NTP service and add IPv4 addresses for a hierarchy of NTP servers.

 Remove.
 The top-most NTP server will be queried

-first, then the second, and so on down the list.
-To change the order of servers
+first, then the second, and continues down the list.
+To change the order of

 up or Move down.